-You can help enormously by not planting Pittospurum undulatum (sweet pittosporum), ivy, bamboo, morning glory or cotoneaster.
+You can help enormously by not planting Pittosporum undulatum (sweet pittosporum), ivy, bamboo, morning glory or cotoneaster.
 Please, please do not tip your garden prunings into the Reserve - use your green bin.

 Where Does the Water Go? - All the water from street drainage and your down pipes (storm water) likely ends up in Damper Creek, or some other creek, eventually flowing into Port Phillip Bay.
-Do not dispose of paint or brush washings in to the storm water system - tip it down the toilet so it goes to the sewage treatment plant.
+Do not dispose of paint or brush washings in to the storm water system - tip it down the toilet or the laundry sink so it goes to the sewage treatment plant.
 Thank you.